LordVertice/LordVertice/README.md

 i currently use the timezone `CEST (UTC＋2)`. take that as you will.

-~ *all remaining information regarding my identify is **[confidential]**, but i encourage you to probe deeper. you may request more data by establishing a connection to one or multiple of the channels listed below.* ~
+~ *all remaining information regarding my identity is **[confidential]**, but i encourage you to probe deeper. you may request more data by establishing a connection to one or multiple of the channels listed below.* ~

 ## connect